-The Australian research comprised a quantitative survey of 2500 people aged 50-79 years.
-The same survey was also conducted with 1500 New Zealanders.
-For comparative purposes, we also surveyed 1000 Australians and 500 New Zealanders aged 25-34 years.
+The New Zealanders research comprised a quantitative survey of 1,500 people aged 50-79 years.
+The same survey was also conducted with 2,500 Australians.
+For comparative purposes, we also surveyed 500 New Zealanders and 1000 Australians aged 25-34 years.
 The survey was conducted online with fieldwork taking place in August 2019.
 The sample was designed to ensure accurate age, gender and location representation.

-The research was supplemented with third-party data including the Australian Bureau of Statistics.
+The research was supplemented with third-party data including Statistics NZ.